Flight Training

 • Knowledge Exam: None

-*Most students will need 30-40 hours to transition to gyro from airplane.
+*Most students will need 30-40 hours to transition to Private Pilot Gyro from Private Pilot Airplane.

 Eligibility Requirements:

-• Hold a Private or Commercial helicopter ratign
+• Hold a Private or Commercial helicopter rating

 • Possess either a Current Third Class Medical certificate or comply with BasicMed